-Outside of his work on the Board, Joe is active in our community.
-Joe has served as a volunteer coach for Capitol Hill Little League and can often be found helping out on the diamond.
-He volunteers at Eliot-Hine MS and Eastern HS leading the schools’ Rocketry Clubs and at Eastern HS serving as a mentor to help students prepare for internship opportunities.
-Joe's children will both attend middle school in the fall at Eliot-Hine MS where he is active on the PTO and School Improvement Team (SIT).
-Joe serves on the Local School Advisory Team (LSAT) at Eastern HS and has previously served on SITs and LSATs for other schools in the community.
-Joe also serves on the boards of two local non-profit organizations.
+Outside of my work on the Board, I am active in our community volunteering at my kids’ schools and as a coach with Capitol Hill Little League.
+I have served on the boards of several nonprofit organizations dedicated to supporting our neighborhood’s students, including Jenkins Hill Child Development Center, the Hill Preschool, and Serve Your City.
+I regularly volunteer at Eliot-Hine Middle School and Eastern High School leading the schools’ Rocketry Clubs.
+I also serve as a mentor, leading professional development workshops, to help Eastern students prepare for -- and succeed in -- internship opportunities.
+My children will both attend Eliot-Hine Middle School in the fall where I am active on the PTO and School Improvement Team (SIT).
+I also serve on the Local School Advisory Team (LSAT) at Eastern High School and have previously served on PTAs, SITs, and LSATs for other schools in the community.

-Professionally, Joe currently serves as Executive Director of Companies for Causes, a non-profit organization working to engage socially-minded CEOs of closely held small and mid-sized companies to make a collective impact on our community.
-In this role, Joe has helped engage for-profit businesses in our city’s schools, both public and public charter, and supported the establishment of new organizations designed to combat issues facing our communities.
+I currently serve as the Executive Director of Companies for Causes, a non-profit organization working to engage socially-minded CEOs of closely held small and mid-sized companies to make a collective impact on our community.
+In this role, I have helped engage for-profit businesses in our city’s schools, both DCPS and public charter schools, and supported the establishment of new organizations designed to combat challenges facing our communities.

-Prior to his election to the State Board of Education, Joe also served on the Office of the State Superintendent of Education's (OSSE) Title I Committee of Practitioners and helped to establish Serve Your City, which supports after school programming for students across our city.
+Prior to my election to the State Board, I also served on the Office of the State Superintendent of Education (OSSE) Title I Committee of Practitioners and helped to establish Serve Your City, which supports after school programming for students across our city.

-Joe graduated from the University of Illinois @ Urbana-Champaign.
-He earned a Masters degree in political science from Illinois and his MBA from the University of Maryland @ College Park.
+I graduated from the University of Illinois at Urbana-Champaign.
+I earned a Masters degree in political science from Illinois and an MBA from the University of Maryland at College Park.